Fleet

 No.10

-Fife Coal Board (NBL27591) "NBL" Operator Number: No.10 Year of manufacture: 1957 Specifications: 440DH 0-6-0 A truly unique locomotive.
-She served at several collieries (Michael, Wellesley, and Bowhill) before being brought out of service in 1974.
+National Coal Board - East Fife Area (NBL27591) "NBL" Operator Number: No.10 Year of manufacture: 1957 Specifications: 440DH 0-6-0 A truly unique locomotive.
+She served at several collieries (Michael, Wellesley, and Bowhill) before being taken out of service in 1974.
 She thereafter moved to Lochty Private Railway where she once again was put to good use.
-She is undergoing cosmetic restoration at the moment and is not operational, however there is a strong depth of feeling to return her to full operational use should the resources become available This locomotive is currently undergoing restoration
+She is undergoing cosmetic restoration at the moment and is not operational, however there is a strong depth of feeling to return her to full operational use and we are currently fundraising to achieve this aim.
+If you would like to make a donation please click on this link: This locomotive is currently undergoing restoration

 No.400